 Infancy stories appear only in the Gospels of Matthew and Luke.
 There is no mention of Jesus’s birth in Mark or John, nor in the writings of St. Paul, the rest of the New Testament, or the Q source that most biblical scholars believe served as a principal source of material for Matthew and Luke.
 In fact, the circumstances of the nativity, once told, are not referred to in the remainder of either Matthew or Luke.
 They are self-contained literary units composed and dropped into the rest of Matthew and Luke, probably at a late stage of composition according to biblical scholars.
 These Gospels might have done well enough without them, as in the case of Mark and John, but Matthew and Luke included them in order to make theological points.
 I’ll consider in the next post why Matthew and Luke wanted to drop them in, but in this post I’ll focus on whether and to what extent these accounts have historical value.

-The Christmas story as portrayed in our modern culture in stories, Christmas carols, Christmas cards, and art, is usually a combination of elements from Matthew and Luke, but virtually all of these elements belong exclusively to either Matthew or Luke, and are absent from or contradicted in the other.
+The Christmas story as portrayed in our modern culture in stories, Christmas carols, Christmas cards, and art, is usually a combination and conflation of elements from Matthew and Luke.
+In fact, virtually all of these elements belong exclusively to either Matthew or Luke, and are absent from or contradicted by the other.
 We can count on our fingers the elements that Matthew and Luke have in common: virginal conception through the Holy Spirit, rather than Joseph being Jesus’s biological father; Jesus’s birth in Bethlehem, late in the reign of Herod, after his parents have started living together; Joseph’s Davidic descent; angels predict his birth, say to name the child Jesus, and predict that he will be the Savior; and Jesus is then brought up in Nazareth (Brown 34-35; Miller 13).

 Otherwise Matthew’s and Luke’s accounts vary, either in focus or in outright contradiction with each other.
 (Brown 36).
 In fact, the two stories don’t have a single scene in common (Miller 11).
 A Hebrew Bible prophecy (Micah 5:2) had predicted that the Messiah will be from Bethlehem, but everyone knew that Jesus had grown up in Nazareth.
 According to Matthew, Joseph and Mary’s home was in Bethlehem, Jesus was born there, and they moved to Nazareth after returning from Egypt.
 But in Luke Joseph and Mary always live in Nazareth, and they visit Bethlehem only once to register for tax purposes, when Jesus was born.
 Matthew features the star, Luke does not.
 In Matthew Jesus is born in the family house, in Luke in a stranger’s outbuilding where there is a manger.
 In Matthew magi visit Jesus, probably several months after his birth, but in Luke it is humble shepherds from near Bethlehem, on the night of his birth.
 In Matthew, the family flees Bethlehem for Egypt to escape Herod’s massacre of the innocents.
 Luke reports no such thing.
 Rather, soon after Jesus’s birth, the family travels to the Temple in Jerusalem (not far from Herod’s palace) to present Jesus there, after which they return home to Nazareth.
 Matthew and Luke also each give genealogies of Jesus, but they are inconsistent with each other.
 These contradictions are irreconcilable (Miller 12-13), meaning that in each case one of them can’t be true, most likely neither.
 As the eminent biblical scholar Geza Vermes put it, “To attempt a full reconciliation of the two Infancy Gospels is a patently lost cause: squaring the circle would be easier than reducing the two into a single coherent unity” (12).